-Verizon reports 941,000 postpaid customers added, 7.5 million smartphones activated in Q2 2013 [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk
+Verizon reports 941,000 postpaid customers added, 7.5 million smartphones activated in Q2 2013 [UPDATED]Alex Wagner - Editorial Director of News and Content

 Hot on the heels of Nokia's Q2 2013 earnings report, Verizon has shared its own stats for the second quarter of 2013.
 Verizon revealed this morning that it added a total of 1 million retail connections during the quarter.
 Of that total, 941,000 postpaid customers in Q2, a figure that's up 6 percent year-over-year Verizon now boasts a total of 100.1 million retail conncections, 94.3 million of which are postpaid.
 The carrier also says that 7 percent of its retail postpaid customers upgraded to a new device in Q2 2013.

 Looking at hardware, Verizon says that smartphones now make up 64 percent of its postpaid customer phone base, up from 61 percent the previous quarter.
 The second quarter brought with it around 7.5 million smartphone activations, about 27 percent of which were new to Verizon.
 When it comes to 4G LTE, Verizon activated approximately 6.4 million LTE devices in Q2, and the big red carrier says that 59 percent of its total data traffic now flows over its LTE network.
 Of course, all of those devices need a data plan, and Verizon reports that over 36 percent of its postpaid accounts are on a Share Everything data offering.

 Verizon's financial report for Q2 includes revenue of $20 billion, a figure that's up 7.5 percent from the year-ago quarter.
 Meanwhile, service revenues for the quarter reached $17.1 billion, with retail service revenues totaling $16.4 billion.